 USC Gould School of Law requires that all LL.M. and M.C.L. applicants apply online through the Law School Admission Council (LSAC), which includes USC Law's Electronic Application, Document Assembly Service, and the International Transcript Authentication and Evaluation Service.
-LSAC recommends that applicants register at minimum four (4) to six (6) weeks prior to our application deadline, February 1, 2014.
+LSAC recommends that applicants register at minimum four (4) to six (6) weeks prior to our priority application deadline, March 1.
 As soon as our Admissions Committee receives your application and materials from LSAC, you can access the link below to check on the status of your application.

 You may view the status of your application online using the Online Status Check System, which will allow you to confirm your status in real-time.
 After you submit your application through LSAC, you will receive an "Application Confirmation" email from the USC Gould School of Law Graduate & International Programs Office.
 Applicants will receive the confirmation email within three (3) business days of receipt of their application.
 The confirmation email will provide you with a username and password for the Online Status Check System, which you will use to log in at the link below.
 After logging in, you will be asked to create a new, personalized password.
 Please retain your password in a secure location for your records.
 You will then be able to log in periodically to view the status of your application.

 We are currently accepting applications for the 2017-18 academic year.
 The USC Gould School of Law $75 application fee will be waived for all applicants who submit their applications via LSAC by our priority deadline.
 Applicants are encouraged to apply early, as our Admissions Committee will provide expedited admissions decisions within 2-3 weeks for complete applications received by our priority deadline.
 We will accept applications on a rolling basis, as space is available.
 Admissions decisions will be sent via email and postal mail.
 No admissions decisions will be released over the phone.